SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Abstract

 \section{Abstract}

 Most of today's high-speed switches and routers adopt an input-queued crossbar switch architecture.
 Such a switch needs to compute a matching (crossbar schedule) between the input ports and output ports during each switching cycle (time slot).
-A key research challenge in designing large (in number of input/output ports $N$) input-queued crossbar switches is to develop crossbar scheduling algorithms that can compute ``high quality" matchings -- \ie those that result in high switch throughput (ideally $100\%$) and low queueing delays for packets -- at line rates. \modifiedHL{SERENA is one such algorithm: it outputs excellent matching decisions that result in $100\%$ switch throughput and near-optimal queueing delays.
-However, since SERENA is a centralized algorithm with $O(N)$ computational complexity, it cannot support switches that both are large and have a very high line rate per port.
-In this work, we propose SERENADE (SERENA, the Distributed Edition), a parallel iterative algorithm suite that emulates SERENA in only $O(\log N)$ iterations between input ports and output ports, and hence has a time complexity of only $O(\log N)$ per port.
-Through theoretical analysis and extensive simulations, we show that all three variants in the SERENADE suite can, provably and/or empirically, achieve 100\% throughput, and that they have similar delay performances as SERENA under heavy traffic loads.}
+A key research challenge in designing large (in number of input/output ports $N$) input-queued crossbar switches is to develop crossbar scheduling algorithms that can compute ``high quality" matchings -- \ie those that result in high switch throughput (ideally $100\%$) and low queueing delays for packets -- at line rates. \modifiedHL{ SERENA is one such algorithm: it outputs excellent matching decisions that result in $100\%$ switch throughput and reasonably good queueing delays. } However, since SERENA is a centralized algorithm with $O(N)$ computational complexity, it cannot support switches that both are large and have a very high line rate per port. \modifiedHL{ In this work, we propose SERENADE (SERENA, the Distributed Edition), a parallel iterative algorithm that emulates SERENA in only $O(\log N)$ iterations between input ports and output ports, and hence has a time complexity of only $O(\log N)$ per port.
+We prove that SERENADE can exactly emulate SERENA.
+We also propose an early-stop version of SERENADE, called O-SERENADE, to only approximately emulate SERENA.
+Through extensive simulations, we show that O-SERENADE can achieve 100\% throughput and that it has similar as or slightly better delay performance than SERENA under various load conditions and traffic patterns. }